Adolf Hans Heinrich von Wittich

 General von Wittich

-Adolf von Wittich began his military career in 1855, serving much of his time on the Great General Staff in Berlin, as well as on the general staff of the Fourth Army Corps in Magdeburg.
-He served as a section chief in the Prussian War Ministry and served as an aide-de-camp in Kaiser Wilhelm II's entourage from 1888 to 1892.
-He ultimately served as commander of Eleventh Corps in Kassel, attaining the rank of Generaloberst m.d.R.
+Adolf von Wittich began his military career in 1855, serving much of his time on the Great General Staff in Berlin, as well as on the general staff of the IV.
+Armee-Korps in Magdeburg.
+He served as a section chief in the Prussian War Ministry and served as an aide-de-camp in Kaiser Wilhelm II.'s entourage from 1888 to 1892.
+In 1897, he was decorated with Prussia's highest order of chivalry, the Schwarzer Adler-Orden (Order of the Black Eagle.)
+Wittich ultimately served as commander of XI.
+Armee-Korps in Kassel, attaining the rank of Generaloberst m.d.R.
 GFM in 1903.
 He became a lifetime member of the Prussian Herrenhaus, and died in W

 ürzburg, Franconia in February of 1906.